 Q. What if I don’t like the counsellor?
 This is ok, not everybody gets along with everyone.
 If you don’t feel that it is the ‘right fit’ for you, please let me know and I can help you find somebody else to talk with.
 You can also look up the 'find a social worker' section of the AASW website to find another social worker.
 There are a number of community organisations that provide counselling services at low or no cost.

 Q. What if I panic and get overwhelmed during the conversation?
 If panic is taking over, it can be helpful to do what you need to feel safe.
 We can discuss what helps you connect with feeling safer throughout our conversations and I will check in with you along the way to ensure you feel able to let me know how our conversations are going for you.
-We can develop a plan together to identify things you can do to feel grounded and safe both within and between our sessions.
+We can develop a plan together to identify things you can do to feel safer both within and between our sessions.

 Q. Can I talk about sexuality and gender issues?
 Yes.
 Everyone has their own unique relationship with sexuality and gender.
 Often these relationships don’t ‘fit the norm’ and it can be difficult to speak about these without the fear of shame and discrimination.
 No matter what your relationship with gender and sexuality is, you will be treated with dignity and respect.
 You are welcome to speak openly about these issues.